Adibakhan14/Tasty-Bites/README.md

 # 🍽️ Tasty Bites

 **Tasty Bites** is a modern, responsive recipe web application that lets users explore, search, and manage a curated list of global recipes.
 With a sidebar navigation, category filters, a clean card-based UI, and a modal to view full recipe details — it’s built for delightful culinary discovery.

+The app also features a floating **👨‍🍳 Chef Assistant**, helping users quickly navigate back to the top.

+---

 ## 🌟 Features

 - 🧭 **Sidebar Navigation** — Access Home, Favorites, and About sections with ease
 - 🔍 **Live Search** — Instantly search for recipes by name
 - 🧾 **Category Filtering** — Filter recipes by meal types like Breakfast, Lunch, Dinner, Snacks, etc.
 - ❤️ **Favorites** — Mark and view your favorite recipes
 - 📦 **Recipe Modal Popup** — Click any recipe to see detailed steps and ingredients in a modal
+- 👨‍🍳 **Chef Assistant** — Floating chef icon for smooth scroll-to-top
-- 👨‍🍳 **Responsive Design** — Optimized for all screen sizes and devices
+- 📱 **Responsive Design** — Optimized for all screen sizes and devices
 - 📄 **About Section** — Overview of the platform with feature highlights

+---

 ## 🛠️ Tech Stack

 - **HTML5**
 - **CSS3**
 - **Vanilla JavaScript**

 ## 📂 Folder Structure